Shampoo Vs Soap for Hair | What Happens When You Wash Your Hair with Soap?

 1. Soap and Conditioner

-If your tap water doesn’t have too hard water, you can switch to soap over shampoo.
+If your tap water doesn’t have too much hard water, you can switch to soap over shampoo.
 However, after using soap, you need to use a daily conditioner.

 2. Soap and Vinegar

 Other than the conditioner, you can also try a hair-friendly acid sometimes in your washing method.
-Instead of a conditioner, mix a tbsp. of vinegar, soap, and few drops of lemon juice in a jug of water.
+Instead of a conditioner, mix a tbsp. of vinegar, soap, and a few drops of lemon juice in a jug of water.

 This makes a soap solution that you may rinse after applying the soap and rinsing.
 Just a little amount of vinegar can also work great to clean the soap and residue from the scalp.

 It is no doubt that soaps work the best on hair too if you can find a good alternative to hard water.
 You just need to ensure that your soap is made up of cold press, vitamins A & E, and natural oils.
-The cold press method followed to make soaps leaves Glycerin which prevents drying and breakage of hair.
+The cold press method followed to make soap leaves Glycerin which prevents drying and breakage of hair.